silasness1/silasness1.github.io/_posts/2022-11-20-how-to-start-learning-japanese.md

 ---
 layout: post
-title: My Approach to Starting to Learn Japanese
+title: How to Start Learning Japanese
 ---

 To be fair, I'm no expert.
 I've had no success learning the language.
 On the other hand, I have semi-successfully learned German (though that was probably way easier).
 Mostly I wanted to document my intentions and come up with a plan.
 I also wanted to share the resouces I've found.
 I believe the first thing to do is memorize the alphabet.
 Doesn't seem fun.
 I, luckily, did this in elementary school for a class, but I totally used duolingo to brush up and thought they did a good job, but